It’s time to get growing.

 4. Lay off the heat.

 Heat can be damaging to your hair.
 When you do heat styling, be sure to always prep with a heat protectant, like the TRESemmé Get Sleek Heat Protection Spray.
 But laying off the straighteners a couple days a week will do your hair a lot of good.
 Just remember, fried, split ends need to be trimmed which slows down the growing process.
+When growing out short hair, you’ve got to protect it!

 5. Don’t forget your hair mask.